Tenevyh/Tenevyh/README.md

 - 👋 Hi, I’m @Tenevyh
 - 👀 I’m interested in Java, Kotlin, Android
-- 🌱 I’m currently studying on the JavaRush platform.
+- 🌱 I’m currently studying on the JavaRush platform and "HeadFirst Kotlin"
 - 💞️ I will be glad to cooperate on any project.
 - 📫 tenevyh@gmail.com